svjson/hodr/README.md

 ### "What if this doesn't cover all of my needs?"

 Ah.
-Heaven and earth, Horatio, hilosophy and all that jazz.
+Heaven and earth, Horatio, philosophy and all that jazz.
 Well, Hodr is no stranger to philosophy.
 Once he even philosomophized so hard that an egg materialized out of thin air and laid a hen at his feet.
 True story.